How to Apply

 NB: If your transcripts are not in English, at this stage of the recruitment process we would accept an unofficial translation, however if your application is taken further (to offer stage) we will require an official certified translation of your degree transcripts and certificates.

 - A University of Southampton recognised English Language equivalent certificate (if applicable).
 For more information please visit the University English Language Proficiency page.

 Please remember to include a short statement of your research interests and rationale for your choice of project in the Personal Statement section of the application form.

 As far as possible please upload all documents in PDF format.

 We encourage candidates to list 2 or 3 projects in which they are interested with a provisional ranking of preference to help us circulate your application among the pool of potential supervisors.

 Remember please submit only one application.
 Multiple projects (up to 3) can be listed on 1 application.

 You are encouraged to contact potential supervisors by email to discuss project-specific aspects of the proposed research at an early stage.
 General enquiries should be directed to the GSNOCS Office Team – firstname.lastname@example.org

 Our recruitment philosophy

-We welcome applications from strong candidates at any time outside the advertised application deadline dates if you self-fundng, and some funded projects become available throughout the year.
-But please note that the bulk of our funding is allocated during the interview-evaluation process concentrated in the spring (February through March/April).
-Short-listing for interviews begins in January so we strongly advise you to make your applications as early as possible.
-Typically we start to receive applications for this process in October and successful applicants enrol for the start of the new academic year in the following October.
+We welcome applications from strong candidates at any time outside the advertised application deadline dates if you are self-funding or have a scholarship, and some externally-funded projects become available throughout the year.
+But please note that the bulk of our funding decisions are made following interviews in spring.
+Projects are advertised from October to December with a deadline for applications of 05 January 2018 (16 January for NEXUSS).
+Most interviews are held in February or March.
+Successful applicants enrol for the start of the new academic year in the following October.